pypa/build/README.md

 ### Code of Conduct

-Everyone interacting in the python-build's codebase, issue trackers, chat rooms, and mailing lists is expected to follow the [PSF Code of Conduct].
+Everyone interacting in the build's codebase, issue trackers, chat rooms, and mailing lists is expected to follow the [PSF Code of Conduct].

 [psf code of conduct]: https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md